Alcohol Drug Facts

 Drinking alcohol, also named ethanol or ethyl alcohol, is made through the fermentation process.
 Grains, fruits, or other sources of sugar are fermented to extract and prepare alcoholic beverages.
 This process will determine the strength of the alcohol.
 Alcohol is consumed widely for various purposes, including medicinal purposes.
-According to a trusted source, people who consume a small amount of alcohol occasionally have a slight effect of heart attack, stroke, diabetes, etc.

 Table Of Contents: